LasseRosenow/riot-runtime-config/README.md

 The diagram differentiates between 2 different kinds of Configuration Managers:

 - `Basic Configuration Managers`: These Configuration Managers are a simple representation of the default configuration structure of the RIOT registry.
 They only expose the parameters paths as is and do not map to any special structure.
-- `Advanced Configuration Managers`: These Configuration Managers have their own configuration structure (custom pre defined object models etc.) and can not automatically be mapped to from the RIOT Registry itself.
+- `Advanced Configuration Managers`: These Configuration Managers have their own configuration structure (custom predefined object models etc.) and can not automatically be mapped to from the RIOT Registry itself.
 To make them work, a custom mapping module needs to be implemented, which maps each configuration parameter from the registry to the correct format of the configuration manager.

 # 3. The RIOT Registry